tonan/bjc/README.md

 3. Log onto your stack's workstation
     * The IP is listed under your stack's outputs in the AWS CloudFormation Management Console.
-    * Workstation credentials are pinned in #chef-demo-project.
+    * Workstation credentials are pinned in #chef-demo-project slack channel.
+    * If you are not a Chef employee please contact the maintainers to get the username and password.

 4. Run the "start me up" script on the desktop and get your demo on!
-    * This is the script that can take 10+ minutes to complete
+    * This is the script that can take 10+ minutes to complete.
     * Report any issues you find here:  [https://waffle.io/chef-cft/bjc](https://waffle.io/chef-cft/bjc)

 ---